all-in-one-of/snippets/HOU_DOP_FLIP.md

 Peanut Butter | 150 000
 Sanitary Silicon | 5M - 10M

+- **slip on colision** 0 to take velo from collision (Can't slip) Sticky / 1 to completly slide fluid on collider Slipy (can slip (tangentialy)) (fluid velo = no impact of collider tangential velocity).
+[Its oposie to: stick to colision].
+(Houdini 16 Masterclass)

 #### Density:
-- By default, the fluid has uniform density as set on the Physical tab of the FLIP Object.
+By default, the fluid has uniform density as set on the Physical tab of the FLIP Object.
 #### Air:
-- Enforce Air Incompressibility on the FLIP Solver.
+Enforce Air Incompressibility on the FLIP Solver.
 This feature prevents air pockets from collapsing
 #### Divergence:
 Divergence is measure of imbalance. `Scale` component is using pressure field
 Incompresive fluid - have not "scale factor" still have : swirl , shear and translate factors